Jovinus/RoboticHand-EMG/README.md

 Based on these results, we will focus on the feature extraction method and SVM and KNN machine learning method in the future.

 ![default](https://user-images.githubusercontent.com/32018719/42019809-089a6100-7af1-11e8-903e-7d9c0eeb226e.PNG)

+QSVM shows the most high accuracy in the table.
+98.3%!!!!
 # Conclusion
 Based on these results, we will focus on the feature extraction method and SVM and KNN machine learning method in the future.